OpenArkStudio/ARK/README.md

 **<font color=red>If you wanna commit PR or report issue, please refer to [Contribution Guide](https://github.com/ArkGame/ARK/blob/master/.github/CONTRIBUTING.md)</font>**.

 ## ARK

-ARK is a lightweight, agility, scalable, distributed plugin framework written in C++，make it easier and faster to create your own game server, can be used to develop MMO RPG, Action RPG, Round play, chess games.
+ARK is a lightweight, agility, elastic, distributed plugin framework written by C++，make it easier and faster to create your own game server, can be used to develop MMO RPG, Action RPG, Round play, chess games.
 Inspired by UnrealEngine and Ogre.

 ## Features